Sitkus/star_wars_mini_app-vue/README.md

 # Star Wars Mini App

-This project has an About and Films sections, in About page only sample text exists.
-In Films there are fetched movies list from [Star Wars Api](https://swapi.dev/) with some other functionality included.
+This project has an About and Movies sections, in About page only sample text exists.
+In Movies there are fetched movies list from [Star Wars Api](https://swapi.dev/) with some other functionality included.

 ## Project requirements